 The city of Rochester, like so many other American cities, is not a very good ecosystem.
-We fill garbage bins every week with material waste generated from inside our homes, almost half of which is organic material that could be used to create rich organic compost.
-Outside our homes, our lawns could be a source of food for beneficial bees and butterflies, but instead we maintain a form of non-native perennial rye grass that needs to be maintained constantly.
+We have lots of green space in our parks and in our backyards.
+These spaces could be a source of food for beneficial bees and butterflies and a way to grow local food for people, but instead they are a form of non-native perennial rye grass that needs to be maintained constantly.
 We spend hours mowing it with a noisy, gas-guzzling lawnmower, break our backs weeding or spray chemicals that stifle pollinators and run into our streams and rivers.

 Rochester Area Foundation